Happy Birthday and Semper Fidelis Marines!

 |0

-This work, Happy Birthday and Semper Fidelis Marines!, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Happy Birthday and Semper Fidelis Marines!, by Luis Palacios, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT